 Are Bed Bugs Dangerous?

 One of the first things you may be thinking about is whether bites from these insects are dangerous.
-There are certain cases where bed bugs can contribute to poor health, but bed bug bites are not fatal in almost all cases.
+There are certain cases where bed bugs can contribute to poor health leading to death, but bed bug bites are not fatal in almost all cases.

 That’s not to say that discovering bite marks on your skin won’t give you the heebie-jeebies – and bite marks are one of the clearest signs of bed bugs.
 Although bed bugs can carry at least 28 different human pathogens inside their bodies, they do not transmit diseases.
 There is no conclusive evidence that human disease can come from a bed bug bite.

-Even though they don’t carry disease, allergic reactions from their bites can be painful.
+Even though they don’t carry diseases, the allergic reactions from their bites can be painful in some people.
 To cause an allergic response, a bed bug injects saliva into its meal – which is you!
 The saliva has many proteins which cause the reaction.

-Bed bugs may not be dangerous to health directly.
+Bed bugs may not be dangerous to the health of a person directly.
 However, finding skin irritations or an infestation in your mattress seams, bed frames, or box springs means you’ll feel uncomfortable sleeping.

 Even after you take care of the infestation, you may still think they are crawling all around you.
 People can begin to lose sleep worrying about being bitten at night, affecting the quality of a person’s life.
 Be proactive, take care of the problem, and soon enough, you can rest assured you’ll have a bug-free zone!